WeCanCodeIT/SST-Slides/src/career-services/informational-interview/index.md

 ## Informational Interviews

-An informational interview is an informal meeting between a job seeker and a potential employer connection the gives the job seeker an opportunity to seek career advice and learn more about a company's culture, while the employer connection gets an opportunity to get to know a potential candidate for hiring.
+An informational interview is an informal meeting between a job seeker and a potential employer connection that gives the job seeker an opportunity to seek career advice and learn more about a company's culture, while the employer connection gets an opportunity to get to know a potential candidate for hiring.

 ## How to Get an Informational Interview
 - Keep the message short (letting them know you're looking for help early in the message)